Cold snap taking a toll on B.C.'s Anna's hummingbirds | CBC News

 Cold snap taking a toll on B.C.'s Anna's hummingbirds

-A record 15 injured or frozen hummingbirds were brought to the Wildlife Rescue Association in Burnaby Tuesday
+A record 15 injured or frozen birds brought to wildlife rescue group in single day

-The extreme cold snap is taking a toll on B.C.'s littlest bird.
+The extreme cold snap is taking a toll on British Columbia's littlest bird.

-Fifteen frozen and injured Anna's hummingbirds were brought to the non-profit Wildlife Rescue Association of B.C. facility in Burnaby on Tuesday alone, a record number for a single day.
+Fifteen frozen or injured Anna's hummingbirds were brought to the non-profit Wildlife Rescue Association of B.C. facility in Burnaby, B.C., on Tuesday alone, a record number for a single day.

 Staff also said the phone has been ringing off the hook with people wanting advice about what to do with hummingbirds they've found that appear to be hurt.

-"Since the temperature dropped, we're seeing all kinds of injuries from them being frozen in snow banks, sometimes actually getting their tongues frozen to bird feeders or even their feet or wings frozen to different surfaces," said Wildlife Rescue Association of B.C. support centre lead Jackie McQuillan.
+"Since the temperature dropped, we're seeing all kinds of injuries from them being frozen in snow banks, sometimes actually getting their tongues frozen to bird feeders or even their feet or wings frozen to different surfaces," said Jackie McQuillan, support centre lead at the Wildlife Rescue Association of B.C.

-McQuillan said the tiny birds can be rehabilitated as long as injuries aren't too severe.
+McQuillan said the tiny birds can be rehabilitated as long as their injuries aren't too severe.

-And in some cases, hummingbirds that seem near-death are actually just fine, having gone into a natural state of torpor which helps them survive freezing temperatures, assuming a cat doesn't get to them.
+And in some cases, hummingbirds that seem close to death are actually just fine — having gone into a natural state of torpor that helps them survive freezing temperatures, assuming a cat doesn't get to them.

-"It's kind of like a semi-hibernation where they slow down their metabolism to conserve energy," she said.
+"It's kind of like a semi-hibernation, where they slow down their metabolism to conserve energy," McQuillan said.
 "So people will often find them during a cold snap in this sleepy state."

 Hummingbird expert Alison Moran said anyone who finds a lifeless hummingbird should never assume it's dead.